Getting started with turkeys is a fun adventure.

 Most turkeys are raised for meat, and they will grow rapidly.

 This makes the type of feed important, and we choose to feed the “broiler maker” available at our local feed mill.
 It’s a high protein feed.
 I have found it marked as 21% protein at places like Big R, or Tractor Supply.
 We raise the broad-breasted Whites and Bronze, and they go from poult to full sized — weighing in at 25-30 lbs — in 4 months.
+We use the lower protein feed their entire lives, knowing it may take a bit longer to get to weight.

 Obviously, when they are smaller, we try to give them their own space, away from bigger birds.